 This qualification is aimed at individuals who are interested in becoming a volunteer Technical Official and has been designed to provide attendees with the knowledge required to begin officiating, as well as covering the soft skills needed to develop as an Official.

 The training is made up of:

 - The completion of four shadows of qualified Officials

-The course focuses on the fundamentals of officiating identifying the specific requirements of the race official and introducing the soft skills which help Officials become more successful, including:
+The course focuses on the fundamentals of officiating, identifying the specific requirements and knowledge related to the role, and introducing the soft skills which help Officials become more successful, including: